 3) If you live in a hot climate, consider a higher % of raw veggies.
 If you live in a cold climate, try a bit more lightly cooked.

 4) Poor digestion?
 Consider juicing or steaming veggies.
 Spice it up!
 Add fennel, coriander, cardamom, ginger, or cumin.
-Introduce raw later on once tolerated.
+Introduce raw foods later on once tolerated.

 5) Eat a variety of colors for a wide spectrum of beneficial nutrients and flavonoids.